-How to Be More Employable in the Private Sector
+How to Be More Employable in Industry

 The 2-day private sector career workshop for scientists (Online and in-person)

-Would you like to know how to be more employable in the private sector?
+Would you like to know how to be more employable in Industry?
 Most of us who complete a PhD in a science discipline will end up working outside of academia.
 What is working in the private sector is really like?
 How do you find these jobs?
 Do you feel confident that you can impress an industry hiring manager when you describe the very specialized research project you just spent years pursuing?
 And what kinds of jobs can a scientist get in a company anyway?
 This workshop helps you with these questions and many more about the exciting world that awaits scientists in the private sector!

 Contact me about my workshops